liyw420/GC-4DGS/README.md

 **DepthAnythingV2:**

-We use the [Depth-Anything-V2-Large for metric depth estimation](https://github.com/DepthAnything/Depth-Anything-V2/tree/main/metric_depth), which is finetuned on indoor scenes (Hypersim).
+We use [Depth-Anything-V2-Large for metric depth estimation](https://github.com/DepthAnything/Depth-Anything-V2/tree/main/metric_depth), which is finetuned on indoor scenes (Hypersim).
 Clone the repository to `./utils/DV2`.

 ### Running